 How AcreTrader Screens Offerings

-AcreTrader is a legit way to invest in farmland and only offers investments that meet their criteria.
+AcreTrader is a legitimate way to invest in farmland and only offers investments that meet their criteria.
 Interestingly, AcreTrader uses 12 factors to review a potential parcel.

 While AcreTrader states that they only accept less than 1% of parcels they review, you must perform your due diligence before investing.

 Each AcreTrader offering shares these traits below: